 - Medication will be prescribed as necessary.
 Follow dosage directions carefully.

 - Often a splint, sling or other device is used to immobilize the elbow.

 - Physical therapy exercises will usually begin immediately following surgery rather they be passive (arm is moved by another person) or active (arm is moved by the patient.)
 Dr. Mazzara’s orthopedic team will instruct patients on proper arm movement to avoid injury and aid in healing.

-- Mazzara will usually see patients in his office 7-10 days within a few days fter an elbow arthroscopy for a post-operative evaluation.
+- Dr. Mazzara will usually see patients in his office within a few days after an elbow arthroscopy for a post-operative evaluation.